zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 ## Sample REST API Service

 In microservice architecture, a web server usually provides a single service.
 A typical example of a single service implementation is a Spring Boot web application.

-The following example of a simple REST API service demonstrates the use of the terms _application_, and _web application server_ and uses a Spring Boot web service: https://github.com/swagger-api/swagger-samples/tree/master/java/java-spring-boot.
+We will use following example of a Spring Boot REST API service: https://github.com/swagger-api/swagger-samples/tree/master/java/java-spring-boot.
+We will demonstrate the terms like API and service on it.
+We will use this example in other onboarding guides.

-You can build this service using instructions in the source code of that example (https://github.com/swagger-api/swagger-samples/blob/master/java/java-spring-boot/README.md) or you can use another existing service.
+You can build this service using instructions in the source code of that example (https://github.com/swagger-api/swagger-samples/blob/master/java/java-spring-boot/README.md).

 The sample service has a base URL.
 When you start this service on your computer, the _service base URL_ is: http://localhost:8080.

-**Note:** If a service is deployed to an application server, a base URL of the service (application) can be: `http://application-server-hostname:port/application-name.`
+**Note:** If a service is deployed to a web application server, a base URL of the service (application) can be: `https://application-server-hostname:port/application-name`.

 This service provides one API that has the base path `/v2`, which is represented in the base URL of the API as http://localhost:8080/v2.
+The `/v2` is the compoment in the base path that was chosen by the developer of this API.
+Other APIs can have different base paths depending on the particular implementation of the service.

 This API provides only one endpoint:

 - `/pets/{id}` - *Find pet by ID*.
-This endpoint returns a pet when 0 < ID <= 10.
-ID > 10 or when non-integers simulate API error conditions.
+This endpoint in this sample service returns information about a pet when the `{id}` is between 0 and 10.
+If `{id}` is greater than 0 or non-integer then it returns an error.

 Access http://localhost:8080/v2/pets/1 to see what the REST API endpoint does.
 You should get the following response: